kbab6aoo/HowToArticles/usingVarnishToServeWordPressOnDebian.md

 1
 sudo systemctl daemon-reload
 Install and Configure PHP
-Before configuring nginx, we have to install PHP-FPM.
+Before configuring Nginx, we have to install PHP-FPM.
 FPM is short for FastCGI Process Manager, and it allows the web server to act as a proxy, passing all requests with the .php file extension to the PHP interpreter.

 Install PHP-FPM: